PabloJM21/sales-data-cluster-analysis/README.md

 ├── data/
 │   ├── raw_data.json                  # Raw data extracted from the API
 │   └── processed/                     # Processed CSV files
-│
+├──images/                             # All generated images │
-├── extract_data.py                    # Script to extract the raw data from the API corresponding to the last 5 years ├── run_etl.py                         # Script for the etl pipeline.
-Filters, transforms and loads data into four csv files.
+├── extract_data.py                    # Script to extract the raw data from the API from the year 2000 until now ├── run_etl.py                         # Script for the etl pipeline.
+Filters, transforms and loads data into four csv files ├── etl_functions.py                   # Contains the functions for the etl pipeline ├── Clustering.py                      # Performs the cluster analysis
 ```

 ## Setup Instructions